Marbling A Malachite Gemstone

 Mr. Faux (Chris Burke) and Artisan Bob Gore

 worked hard at this specialized marbling technique by Mike MacNeil.

 The time that it takes to execute this meticulous finish takes a lot of patience and creative flow as there’s not much room for errors.
 Accuracy and composition are important to keep a design like this consistent.

 The Goldleaf accents really add to the detail of the crown molding.
-The application of the ultra-thin gold leaf is done the same way as it has been for generations which takes an exceptionally steady hand and accuracy to obtain a consistency to appear at a near flawless perfection.
-Goldleaf, Silverleaf, and other natural metals have a character, unlike any metallic paints which give the detail a nice warm glow instead of a shiny almost obtrusive glare.
+The application of the ultra-thin gold leaf is done the same way as it has been for generations which takes an exceptionally steady hand and accuracy to obtain a consistency to appear at near flawless perfection.
+Goldleaf, Silverleaf, and other natural metals have a character, unlike any metallic paints which gives the detail a nice warm glow instead of a shiny almost obtrusive glare.

 However, there are many instances where the glossy shine of metallic paint works well within an interior design but with this design by Myron Wolman that was not the intention of what appears to be more of a